By Lakhpreet Kaur

-In 1705, hostile Hindu Hill Chiefs and Mughal troops held the town of Anandpur Sahib under siege for several months during which many battles ensued.
+In 1705, Hindu Hill Chiefs and Mughal troops, who were hostile towards Sikhs, held the town of Anandpur Sahib under siege for several months during which many battles ensued.
 Eventually, the Mughals offered the Sikhs a peace treaty.
 The Mughal emperor Aurangzeb wished to meet with Guru Gobind Singh Ji and thus granted him and his Sikhs safe passage to the town of Kangar for a meeting.
 On December 20-21, 1705 (6-7 Poh, Sambat, 1762) the Sikhs evacuated Anandpur Sahib as per the treaty requirements.
 However soon thereafter, Aurangzeb’s generals along with the Hindu Hill Chiefs broke the treaty and attacked the Sikhs near present day Majri, Punjab.
 During the battle, Mata Gujri* along with Guru Gobind Singh’s two younger sons, Baba Zorawar Singh Ji (age 9) and Baba Fateh Singh Ji (7) were separated from the main group at the edge of the Sarsa River.

 Mata Gujri and the Shoteh Sahibzadeh went on foot to the town of Chak Dhera where they spent the night at Kumma Mashki’s hut and ate their last meal provided by Brahmani Lashmi.
-(Kumma Mashki, a ferry operator and water carrier, was Muslim by birth but a supporter and ally of the Sikhs).
+(Kumma Mashki, a ferry operator and water carrier, was Muslim by birth and a supporter and ally of the Sikhs).
 It is unclear how or when Brahmin Gangu** met up with Mata Gujri and the Shoteh Sahibzadeh, but the next day he took them to his house in the town of Saheri.
 Instead of helping Mata Gujri and the Shoteh Sahibzadeh, Gangu quickly betrayed them; he stole Mata Ji’s valuables and then turned her and the Sahibzadeh over to Jani Khan and Mani Khan, local Mughal authorities in the town of Morinda.
 Here, they were put in kotwali (jail).
 (This building and holding room still exist in Morinda.)
 In Mughal custody, the Sahibzadeh were tortured in an attempt to convert them to Islam.
 When they refused to accept Islam, they were taken to the town of Sirhind and turned over to Nawab Wazir Khan, the regional Mughal ruler.

 According to Bhai Duna Singh Hindoria (Guru Gobind Singh Ji’s contemporary and documentarian), to transport the Sahibzadeh 25 km from Morinda to Sirhind, the Mughals bound the Sahibzadeh’s hands and feet, stuffed them into sacks, and tied them to the sides of a horse.
 Mata Gujri’s hands and feet were also tied, and a large, inverted clay pot lined with hot chili peppers was placed over her head and face.

 In Sirhind, Mata Gujri and the Sahibzadeh were locked in a tahnda burj (cold tower) which was designed for the nawab’s (regional ruler) summer months.
-Its design was similar to an elevated gazebo which would have been very cold in the winter with the north winds blowing down from the Himalayan mountains; it would have been particularly cold for Mata Gujri and the Sahibzadeh as they were imprisoned presumably, with little to no clothing.
+Its design was similar to an elevated gazebo which would have been very cold in the winter with the North winds blowing down from the Himalayan mountains; it would have been particularly cold for Mata Gujri and the Sahibzadeh as they were imprisoned presumably, with little to no clothing.

 The next day, the Sahibzadeh were presented before Nawab Wazir Khan.
 Arriving at court, they were instructed to go through a small door; a guard went in first with his head bowed.
 The Sahibzadeh, instead of lowering their heads to enter which would have signaled submission, they entered feet-first and greeted Wazir Khan with “Waheguru Ji Ka Khalsa, Waheguru Ji Ki Fateh.”
 Looking to gain favor with Emperor Aurangzeb, Wazir Khan tried to convert them to Islam by promising massive rewards and riches.
-But the Sahibzadeh’s repeated refusal led the authorities to torture the Sahibzadeh for the next two days.
+But the Sahibzadehs’ repeated refusal led the authorities to torture the Sahibzadeh for the next two days.
 The Sahibzadeh were whipped with thin mulberry branches.
 Their hands were doused with kerosene and lit on fire.
 They were tied to a tree and stoned with sling shots during which Zorawar Singh lost an eye.
 Through all this, the Sahibzadeh remained resolute in their Sikhi.

 During one of the nights Moti Ram Mehra, a devotee of Guru Gobind Singh Ji, decided he would risk giving milk to the Shoteh Sahibzadeh and Mata Ji.
 He climbed a tree adjacent to the tahnda burj, lowered himself into the tower, and gave them warm milk.
 Unfortunately, he was caught by the Mughals who put him, his wife, his children, and his mother to death by pressing them through a kohlu (stone grinder).